Swingline0/woocommerce-cardconnect/readme.txt

 and auth only/capture transactions.

 == Upgrade Notice ==
+= 3.0.0 =
+CardConnect Payment Module 3.0.0 is a major release.
+Please insure compatibility before updating.
+See the changelog for update info.

 = 2.0.0 =
 Major release to fully support the WooCommerce Subscriptions 2.x extension plugin for the WooCommerce store.